 Restaining wood furniture directly over the old finish works if both stains are compatible.

-Step 2: Clean and Assess Your Wooden Furniture
+Step 2: Clean and Check for Surface Damage

 Getting your furniture really clean is huge before you restain wood furniture.
 Even if you just stripped all the old finish off, you still need to remove chemical residue and prep the surface carefully.